-2. Research Centre Leadership Team (max.
+3. SFI Research Centre Team (max.
 10 pages)

-The Progress Report, which must be submitted in parallel with the Phase 2 Proposal, includes a section in which the Centre must provide a description of the leadership team, i.e. names and responsibilities and a brief bio-sketch of the Centre's management team including the Director, Deputy Director(s), Co-Pls, Fls, senior managers, IP managers, etc. The Phase 2 Proposal must concentrate on changes or expansion of the team required to meet the future objectives of the Centre.
+The Progress Report, which must be submitted in parallel with the Phase 2 Proposal and Cost-share document, includes a section in which the Centre must provide a description of the leadership team, i.e. names and responsibilities and a brief bio-sketch of the Centre's management team including the Director, Deputy Director(s), Co-PIs, FIs, senior managers, IP managers, etc. The Phase 2 Proposal must concentrate on changes or expansion of the team required to meet the future objectives of the Centre.